 Transfer and Nontraditional Student Services strives to build a community of engaged student learners who value academic excellence, intellectual, personal development, inclusion, ethical conduct, and compassionate service.
 Utilizing all experiences to enhance a student’s development, this unit serves as a way to refine skills, and develop competencies beyond the classroom.
 We are committed to identifying and offering learning activities and programs to provide you with that experience.

 Additionally, Transfer and Nontraditional Student Services provides co-curricular activities and workshops to ensure that you are competitive among other students in the global working environment.
 Through enriched opportunities, we offer programs that will provide you exposure, skill development, and learning prospects to enhance your physical and emotional well-being.
-For further information regarding these services visit us in Hill Hall, room 312 or call 336-750-8277.
+More information regarding these services can be found by visiting University College in Hill Hall.